 In the worst cases the Council can 'close' a HMO but we always endeavour to work with landlords to sort out any problems rather than see people lose their homes.
 Download our HMO Information Pack for further information and guidance to assist landlords to design, improve and better manage HMOs to a satisfactory standard.

 A landlord of a HMO must have a fire risk assessment for their property.
 For more information and guidance on how to carry out a fire risk assessment visit Hampshire Fire & Rescue - Business Fire Safety

 We work closely with Hampshire Fire & Rescue Service using the national guidance document from Lacors as the minimum standard that will be accepted.

-Planning permission may also be required for a property to be used as an HMO and owners should contact us to check.
+Planning permission may also be required for a property to be used as an HMO and owners should contact us using the form below to check.